evbernardes/monospinner_simulator/README.md

 This can be used, for example, if new plots are to be made out of a previously run simulation.

-## Visualization
+## Visualization (only on Linux)
-A hacky solution to see the visualization is implemented with the `play` method, but this is not very stable.
+A hacky solution for the visualization of the results on Blender is implemented with the `play` method, but this is not very stable.

 ## TODO:
 This code must be completely refactored.